Adding interactivity to your Flutter app

 changed and that the widget should be redrawn.

-The function argument to setState()
+The function argument to setState() toggles the

 UI between these two states:

-icon and the number 41 - A
+- A staricon and the number 41

-icon and the number 40
+- A star_bordericon and the number 40

 void _toggleFavorite() {